Stop Picking Tactics. Start Building Strategy.

 A wedge is what opens the door.
 Once it’s in, the door can’t close again.

-If Lonely Planet promised twice the city but delivered the same dense, encyclopaedic guide as every other travel publisher — no curation, no sense of prioritisation, no feeling of time being saved — the wedge would collapse immediately.
+If Lonely Planet promised twice the city but delivered the same dense, encyclopaedic guide as every other travel publisher, with no curation, no sense of prioritisation, no feeling of time being saved, the wedge would collapse immediately.
 The promise and the experience must be the same thing.

 Positioning is the idea.
 Messaging is how that idea is expressed across your website, outreach, content, and pitch.